Yarkane/Quantumnet/README.md

-    --cpu : The CPU percentage allowed to the server (default : 1) --nodes : The number of clients (default : 1) --queue : The maximum size of the queue for the switch - server link (default : 14)
+    --cpu : The CPU percentage allowed to the server (default : 1) --nodes : The number of clients (default : 1) --queue : The maximum size of the queue for the switch - server link (default : 14) --time_exp : The time during which the experiment will be conducted (default : 5) --hybrid_sig : When set, this flag combine the signature algorithm with the corresponding EC via traditional method --hybrid_kex : When set, this flag combine the key exchange algorithm with the corresponding EC via traditional method

 To help you with this, you can always use the **Web Interface** included with Mash.
 To launch the Flask server that will handle your experiments, please use :